WHS issue resolution

 Unresolved issues

-Where issues are unable to be resolved, despite reasonable efforts by all parties, any party to the issue can ask us to appoint an Inspector to help by calling our Help Centre on 1300 365 255.
+Where issues are unable to be resolved, despite reasonable efforts by all parties, any party to the issue should ask SafeWork SA to appoint an Inspector to help resolve the issue by submitting an Issue resolution dispute form (below) or calling our Help Centre on 1300 365 255.

 Resolution procedures